South America – Panama Canal and Andean Coast Discoveries

-Days at sea mean you can join the expedition team for interesting lectures, learn the basics of expedition photography, and spend time out on deck enjoying the fresh salt air as you scout for wildlife.
-Of course, there’s also plenty of time to chat with your fellow explorers.
+Join the expedition team for interesting lectures, learn the basics of expedition photography, and spend time out on deck enjoying the fresh salt air as you scout for wildlife.

 Arica is blessed with a warm climate all year round, and we will spend a full day here.
 Explore the city, walk up the “El Morro” cliff to get a panoramic view, see the beaches or visit the archaeological sites with some of the world's oldest known mummies.

 Enjoy two peaceful days at sea as we make our way south to Valparaíso.
-The expedition team recaps our cruise and continues its lecture program.
+The expedition team recaps our voyage and continues its lecture program.

 La Serena, a seaside settlement, is one of the oldest cities in Chile.
 The town is overflowing with colorful gardens and beautiful churches.
 In the Archaeological Museum, you can learn about the ancient Diaguita culture that thrived in the region before the Incan conquest.